 Owning a home?
 Refinancing home equity is one of the most powerful leverage in real estate tools available.
 You can access up to 80% of your propertyβs value as cash, fueling everything from stock market investments to additional real estate deals.

 Picture this: A $1 million home yields $800,000 in tappable equity.
 Use it for down payments on rentals generating steady cash flow, or diversify into index funds for balanced growth.
-The magic lies in mortgage ratesβincluding Residential Mortgage Financingβwhich offer some of the lowest in the market, often below 5% in favorable conditions.
+The magic lies in mortgage ratesβincluding residential investment mortgagesβwhich sit in the 4.0β4.5% range for investment properties as of April 2026 (Bank of Canada overnight at 2.25%, prime at 4.45%).
 Plus, refinances count as installment loans, boosting your credit score over time.

 This strategy reflects the broader shift toward using home equity to combat high entry costs in todayβs market.